 During the last two decades, the management of the Group, including the management of its predecessor companies, has executed a number of merger and acquisition transactions of varying size, with acquired businesses being successfully and smoothly integrated into the Group's operations, realising significant synergies.
 Notable historical examples include the creation of Ambev in 2000 through the combination of Brahma and Antarctica, the acquisition of Beck's by Interbrew in 2002, the combination of Ambev and Quilmes in 2003, Ambev gaining control of Labatt in 2004 and the creation of InBev in 2004 from the combination of Interbrew and Ambev.
-More recent examples include the combination with Anheuser-Busch in November 2008, the combination with Grupo Modelo in June 2013, the reacquisition of Oriental Brewery, the leading brewer in South Korea, in April 2014 and the Combination in 2016.
+More recent examples include the combination with Anheuser-Busch in November 2008, the combination with Grupo Modelo in June 2013 and the Combination in 2016.